 - Unsuitable road surface

 Due to the massive size of a truck which can be complicated by heavy/uneven cargo, rollover accidents involving these vehicles often result in devastating injuries, or worse, deaths.

 Rollover accidents have a higher rate of fatality over other types of vehicle accidents.
 What makes the situation more dangerous is the fact that other vehicles can also be involved.
 Truck drivers must be especially aware of their responsibility to other motorists and follow the appropriate road safety and traffic rules.

 However, it isn’t always the driver who’s at fault in rollover truck accidents.
 Studies have shown that some vehicles are more prone to rolling over than others.
 Large trucks have a higher chance of rollover than most passenger cars, not because of driver behavior but because of vehicle instability.

 In 1970, the National Highway Safety Bureau, (previously the NHTSA), proposed an amendment to protect vehicle passengers by issuing a rollover stability compliance standard wherein vehicles would undergo tests by completing rollovers while travelling between 30 to 60 miles per hour.
 The test is carried out with the vehicle windows open and to pass it, the test dummies must remain inside the vehicle.

 Then in 1971, the NHTSA issued its final ruling that all passenger cars, multipurpose passenger vehicles and trucks comply with this test requirement, despite protests from manufacturers.
 Today, newly manufactured commercial trucks are all required to have an electronic stability control (ESC) system installed.

-Get in Touch with Our Rollover Accident Lawyers
+Get in Touch with Our Truck Rollover Accident Attorney

 Accidents on the road are preventable.
 However, they do happen to even the most conscientious driver.
 Furthermore, even the most advanced technology won’t be able to guarantee accident-free driving.